KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

    - MMM-WMATA.js: Line 17, Column 38: '_stationCode' is defined but never used. (rule: no-unused-vars)
    - MMM-WMATA.js: Line 18, Column 36: '_incidentType' is defined but never used. (rule: no-unused-vars)
    - MMM-WMATA.js: Line 18, Column 51: '_route' is defined but never used. (rule: no-unused-vars)
+   - package.json: Line 5, Column 3: Package top-level property "repository" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 9, Column 3: Package top-level property "main" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 10, Column 3: Package top-level property "keywords" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 20, Column 3: Package top-level property "license" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)

 ### [MMM-WordGenius by drventure](https://github.com/drventure/MMM-WordGenius)